nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Locating contacts by name(s) or tag(s): `findAny`

 Finds all contacts who match **ANY** name and tag keywords provided.
+This broadens your search so that you will be able to filter contacts with greater flexibility.

 #### Format:
 * `findAny [c/] [n/NAME] …​ [t/TAG] …​`